Gardening in the interior of Alaska is a lot like living in the interior of Alaska.

 - Purchase garden starts from a local nursery

-There are only a handful of plants that can be direct-sown and will be successful.
+There are only a handful of plants that can be direct-sown in the subarctic that will be successful.
 You can find these direct sown plants on our seeding schedule.

 When To Get Started On Your Subarctic Garden

 We often get started with our garden planning in January.
-We like to have our plan together fairly early and get our seeds ordered, along with everyone else in the world.
+We like to have our plan together fairly early and get our seeds ordered, along with identifying our goals for the season.

 In March, we start the process of putting seeds in soil, about 12 whole weeks before last frost!